 Every year WHO analyses data from its 194 Member States and produces burden of disease and mortality health estimates, which are published in the "World health statistics".
 These estimates are a report card of global health.
 They tell us, for example, that risks to health are changing.
 Fewer people are dying from infectious diseases in low- and middle-income countries but more people are suffering from chronic diseases due to changing patterns of physical activity and consumption of alcohol, tobacco and food.
 These countries now suffer from a double burden of chronic, non-communicable conditions as well as the diseases that traditionally affect the poor.

 WHO statistics are generated from multiple sources using a variety of data collection methods, including household surveys, routine reporting by health services, civil registration and censuses and disease surveillance systems.

 WHO is working with countries to improve the quality of health information.
-Currently, the Organization receives reliable, high-quality cause-of-death statistics from only 31 of its 193 Member States.
-Globally, two-thirds (38 million) of 57 million annual deaths are not registered.
+Currently, WHO receives cause-of-death statistics regularly from only about 100 Member States..
+Globally, two-thirds (38 million) of 56 million annual deaths are not registered.

 WHO makes its data and analyses accessible through the Global Health Observatory portal as well as databases that provide statistics on a wide range of diseases and health indicators.